 This is an incredibly difficult time for many nonprofits, who are struggling to meet even more needs than before while implementing remote working strategies maybe for the first time.
 It isn't easy, and it isn't cheap.
 If you're worried about your budget, Teams could be right for you since it is included with Office 365, which many organizations already use.
 It adheres to security guidelines so your constituents' data is safe (provided the relevant security settings are in place), and it's relatively easy to set up and use.

 If you do not have Office 365 yet, you can still leverage a lot of Teams' features.
 Teams is available for free, which will allow you to use some basic features to try it out and see if you feel it would be worthwhile for your organization.
 Also, many Microsoft 365 and Office 365 plans are available as a donation to nonprofits.
-Again, we also have free training available for your team and users at the Microsoft Digital Skills Center.
+Again, we also have training available for your team and users at the Microsoft Digital Skills Center.

 Still feel overwhelmed by the prospect of using Teams to keep your team in contact during this pandemic?
 Here are some resources to equip you for moving your nonprofit online.

 More from TechSoup

 - Fundraising in the Time of COVID: A TechSoup Roundup

 - The Show Must Go On: Producing a Virtual Nonprofit Event